dialoguemd/covid-19/src/content/ca-nu/reporting.md

-## Who should I contact if I think I have COVID-19?
+## Nuvavut: Who should I contact if I think I have COVID-19?

 If you develop symptoms and have travelled to a region with known cases of COVID-19 occurring in the community or have been in contact with someone who has: